 It can be difficult for a defendant to fight back against the filing of a restraining order without proper legal representation.
 For most restraining orders, a TRO requires only that one allege an instance of harassment or abuse that he or she has previously experienced, and such allegations are not presented to defendants to obtain the other side of the story.
 Indeed, the TRO process does not even require defendants to be notified that a TRO is being sought against them.
 Instead, the defendant must wait through the temporary protective period of seven to 14 days and then fight the permanent injunction in court before a judge.
 At the permanent injunction phase, the defendant can provide evidence to refute the victim’s claims, including showing that facts may be misrepresented or that ulterior motives may be at work.
 Since there may be a tendency to defer to the petitioner’s version of the facts, it is important that defendants prepare a compelling argument for why an injunction is not warranted and why it would be harmful to the defendant’s relationships or rights.Consult a Milwaukee Attorney for a Domestic Violence Matter

 The Wisconsin court system attempts to make obtaining a temporary restraining order and an injunction as easy for petitioners as possible.
 This means that defendants must be exceptionally vigilant in protecting their rights during the restraining order process.
 Additionally, if your accuser chooses to hire legal counsel for your injunction hearing, it is important that you seek the representation of counsel as well.
-Milwaukee domestic violence lawyer William J. Reddin can assist you in taking a strong stance during Wisconsin’s restraining order process so that you are not subjected to false accusations, time away from your children, or unfair restrictions on your freedoms.
-He also represents people in Port Washington, Mequon, Racine, West Bend, Waukesha, and other communities throughout Milwaukee, Washington, Racine, Ozaukee, and Waukesha Counties.
+Our Milwaukee domestic violence lawyer can assist you in taking a strong stance during Wisconsin’s restraining order process so that you are not subjected to false accusations, time away from your children, or unfair restrictions on your freedoms.
+We also represent people in Port Washington, Mequon, Racine, West Bend, Waukesha, and other communities throughout Milwaukee, Washington, Racine, Ozaukee, and Waukesha Counties.
 Call (414) 271-6400 or contact us online for a free consultation with a criminal defense attorney.